limited-effort/snfoil-context/README.md

 end
 ```

-#### Primary Actions
+#### Primary Function
-The primary action is the function that determine whether or not the action is successful.
-To do this, the primary action must always return a truthy value if the action was successful, or a falsey one if it failed.
+The primary function is the function that determine whether or not the action is successful.
+To do this, the primary function must always return a truthy value if the action was successful, or a falsey one if it failed.

-The primary action is passed one argument which is the return value of the closest preceeding interval function.
+The primary function is passed one argument which is the return value of the closest preceeding interval function.

 ```ruby
 # lib/contexts/token_context